-The UK Bungee Club is proud of its safety record and the safety of our participants is paramount.
-The below information will give you an idea as to how we operate as a competent and safe organisation following the BERSA code.
+The UK Bungee Club is proud of its safety record, our procedures and practices lead the world in bungee jumping and we have always been at the forefront of health and safety innovations in our industry.
+The safety of our participants is paramount.
+The below information will give you an idea as to how we operate as a competent and safe organisation following a strict code of safe practice.

 Bungee Jumping was inspired by the traditional vine jumpers of Pentecost Island in Vanuatu.
 Contrary to many people's beliefs modern Bungee Jumping began in the UK and not New Zealand.
 On the on 1st April 1979, four simultaneous jumps were made from the Clifton Suspension Bridge in Bristol by members of the Oxford Dangerous Sports Club and so a worldwide activity was born!

 It remained a minority activity for several years, during this period this potentially dangerous activity was unregulated, incidents occurred resulting in serious and even fatal injury to participants.
 However, the experience accumulated made it possible to define safe methods of Bungee Jumping, including specifications for all equipment involved, qualifications of operators, procedures designed to alleviate human error, and controls designed to protect the participants.
 This experience was compiled into a code of safe practice in consulatation with HSE and is known as the BERSA code.

 The management from the UK Bungee Club were initially part of the team responsible for developing the BERSA Code of Safe Practice and it conducts all of its activities in accordance with it.
 Over the last two decades the UK Bungee Club have continued to work with the relevant authorities to improve safety.

 The Fundamental Safety Principles, as laid down by the BERSA code are -

 These principals are carried out in all activities by The UK Bungee Club.